Through the Blue

 What does child-friendly mean to you?
 Serifos‘ famed Psili Ammos beach is unorganised, but has calm and shallow waters, two tavernas onsite, and is not too hard to reach.

 For short-term stays of 3 days or less, I am inclined to say hotels are the least stressful way to go.
-Especially after one disaster 2-night trip in a highly-rated Athens Airbnb when we found ourselves waiting until 10pm on Christmas Eve for our hosts to provide complete bedding (the duvets were missing duvet covers in winter) and clean towels (the ones we found were soiled).
-Hotels tend to be more predictable in terms of what you’re going to get.
-You also don’t have to worry about boring details like taking out the trash, stocking up on toilet paper, and cleaning up the constant trail of crumbs that get left on the floor.
+Especially after a disaster 2-night trip in a highly-rated Athens Airbnb, when we found ourselves waiting until 10pm on Christmas Eve for hosts to provide complete bedding (the duvets were missing duvet covers in winter) and clean towels (the ones provided were soiled).
+Hotels are more predictable in terms of what you’re going to get.
+You also don’t have to worry about loathsome details like taking out the trash (often especially messy business in Greece where you can’t flush toilet paper down the bowl), and cleaning up the constant trail of crumbs on the floor.

 Kastraki Paradise Tavern Naxos